Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Data Generation

 Figure~\ref{fig:simulation_maps} shows an example of all relevant components in the simulations.
 From left to right, the figure displays the convergence map $\kappa_{\rm SIE}$ generated by the main deflector -- an SIE profile --, the convergence map for a sample of dark matter halos $\kappa_{NFW}$, a realization of the source light, which consists of multiple Sérsic profiles, followed by the lensed image generated with the provided kappa maps and source light without PSF convolution, and finally the observation with PSF convolution and noise.

-The pixel size here is 0.2 arcsec, and the PSF is assumed to be Gaussian with a full width at half maximum size of 0.87 arcsec.
-The noise realization in the simulation is based on the expected LSST data quality in the r-band after the full ten-year survey \citep{LSST_numbers_2019}.
+The data specifications to train and test the NRE are based on the expected LSST data quality in the r-band after completion of the full ten-year survey \citep[see][]{LSST_numbers_2019}.
+The pixel size is 0.2 arcsec, and the PSF is assumed to be Gaussian with a full width at half maximum size of 0.87 arcsec.

 Figure~\ref{fig:lenses_caustics} displays 40 randomly sampled strong lens images generated with the training data distribution from Table~\ref{tab:parameter_distribution}.
 These distributions define the training distribution.
 The figure illustrates the variety of the possible lens configurations that the networks learn to marginalize.
 The lens systems include Einstein rings, doubles, and quadruples.
 Such diversity is also observed and expected in real lens systems.